canonical/charmed-etcd-operator/docs/manage-persistent-storage.md

 juju add-unit charmed-etcd --attach-storage=data/0
 ```

-If you did not remove all previous units of charmed etcd at the same time, make sure to attach the volume with most
+In order to scale up and resume your cluster with the most up-to-date state and data, **make sure to attach the volume with most
-recent data (meaning: of the unit you removed last).
+recent data** (meaning: of the unit you removed last).

 You can track the progress by running `juju status --storage --watch=3s`:
 ```shell